whonore/aoc-move/aoc22/README.md

 For every `i`, check that `v[i]` doesn't equal anything from `i + 1` to the end.
 Another one where the specification is pretty much complete.

+### Day 7

+#### Part 1

+Way more involved than previous days.
+First time doing some string parsing in Move instead of preprocessing in Python since it seemed like part of the challenge this time.
+Fortunately it's easy to recognize commands vs. directories vs. files by the first character.
+Strategy is to parse the commands, keeping track of the current directory, and build up the file system every time a directory or file appears.
+The file system is a "map" (vector) from indices to paths, plus another map from indices to "directory entries".
+Directory entries keep track of metadata like file size, the parent (index), children (also indices), etc.
+Then compute each directory's size by recursively looping through its children and summing the file sizes.
+Keep only the ones below the cutoff and we're done.

+Also added some basic well-formedness struct invariants for `FileSystem` and `DirEntry`.
+The prover crashes if `debug::print` is anywhere so had to write a wrapper script that first comments those out.

+#### Part 2

+Figure out the minimum necessary directory size by subtracting the size of the root directory from the total disk space and then subtract that from the needed free space.
+Compute each directory's size again and find the minimum that meets the cutoff.
+Thought about memoizing directory size since they never change and computing the root's size already requires computing every other directory's size, but it didn't seem to be necessary performance-wise.

+#### ExtraLib

+##### `append_new()`

+Concatenate two vectors and return a new one instead of updating in-place like `vector::append()`.

+##### `split_by()`, `join_by()`

+Split a vector into a vector of vectors around a given delimiter, and its inverse.
+Lots of weird corner cases with singleton and empty vectors, mostly follows what Python does.
+The specifications were tricky to get past the prover.
+`split_by()` needed the invariant that everything in the input vector is in some sub-vector of the output stated as "an index exists at which there is a sub-vector" rather than directly saying "there exists a sub-vector".
+It also needed an inline hint that just restates the loop invariant, which seems weird.
+`join_by()` was similarly problematic, and I ended up adding an inline assumption because I couldn't find a way otherwise to convince the prover that, after `vector::append(v, u)`, `v` contains everything `u` did.

+##### `min64_in()`, `min64()`

+Just a simple copy-paste and modification of the corresponding `max` functions.

+##### `parse_u64()`

+Read each character, find its offset from ASCII `'0'`, multiply the running total by 10, add the new digit.
+Not much to prove except that it aborts if the input is empty or has any non-digit characters.